japila-books/spark-sql-internals/docs/spark-sql-Distribution-AllTuples.md

 # AllTuples

 [[requiredNumPartitions]]
-`AllTuples` is a link:spark-sql-Distribution.adoc[Distribution] that indicates to use one partition only.
+`AllTuples` is a spark-sql-Distribution.md[Distribution] that indicates to use one partition only.

 === [[createPartitioning]] `createPartitioning` Method